 This kind of material can obviously contain commercially sensitive information and be targeted by cyber-attacks and the use of ransomware.

 If an investor made a complaint or claim against a firm, and the right documentation was found not to be displayed properly, the firm would be in breach of their requirements and could be in serious trouble.

 As explained under GDPR, the customer data to protect is "any information which are related to an identified or identifiable natural person."

 Essentially, this means anything that can identify them (such as name, age, address, bank account data etc).

 As well as the risk of losing peoples' personal data, firms can then be open to serious GDPR fines (see above) and reputational risk.
-If you were to lose consumers' data, it is also likely they will lose a lot of trust and not give you their business again.
+If your business was to lose consumers' data, it is also likely they will lose trust and not give you their business again.

 At MirrorWeb, our archiving platform is the solution of choice for a wide range of brands, financial services firms and public bodies.
-To see how the MirrorWeb Platform works, contact the team below to schedule a free demo!
+To see how the MirrorWeb Platform works, contact the team by clicking above to schedule a free demo!